How can you help us?

 The day dawned, grey-skied but dry.
 A succession of five-a-side teams played football matches throughout the day, rounded off with a presentation to the winning teams by Independent Monitoring Board Chair, Lynne Hill MBE, and the new Director of HMP/YOI Doncaster, John Tolland.

-This one sponsored football day raised an impressive £712, which will buy us two new laptops to enable more learners to use our specially designed dyslexia software to assess and progress their learning.
+This one sponsored football day raised an impressive £712, which helped us to buy two new laptops to enable more learners to use our specially designed dyslexia software to assess and progress their learning.

 Our grateful thanks to all those who played on the day and to those who sponsored them.